Bengals lock up D-line anchors Dunlap, Atkins

 Johnson played on the franchise tag for one year before signing with the Buccaneers, but returned to the Bengals after just one season in Tampa.

-Dunlap and Atkins have become some of the most important pieces on the defensive side of the ball since they were taken in the second and fourth round of the 2010 NFL draft.
+Dunlap and Atkins have become two of the most important pieces on the defensive side of the ball since they were taken in the second and fourth round, respectively, of the 2010 NFL draft.
 This is the third contract for both players, who signed extensions a few months apart in 2013.

 Dunlap, Atkins and a group of young players in Carl Lawson, Sam Hubbard, Jordan Willis and Andrew Billings are expected to generate a strong pass rush under new defensive coordinator Teryl Austin.